Skip to main content

 Non-Deliverable Forwards

-Trade EUR/USD forward contracts with three maturities: 1-day, 1-week, and 1-month.
-Positions settle at the EUR/USD fixing price on the maturity date — no physical currency delivery required.
+Trade FX forward contracts on any supported currency pair, with multiple maturities: 1-day, 1-week, and 1-month.
+Positions settle at the fixing price for the traded currency pair on the maturity date — no physical currency delivery required.

 Zero-Sum Pool Model